 To me, great internet service boils down to two things: high speeds and low prices.
 AT&T offers both, and compared to other ISPs, AT&T is one of the lower-priced options since they charge less for similar speeds.
 Regardless of which internet plan you end up getting, you will get your money’s worth.
 Since AT&T no longer offers DSL internet for new customers, you’ll find their download speeds to be above 100 Mbps.
-If signing an annual contract puts you off, you might find balance in AT&T’s low fees and great new customer deals.
+If signing an annual contract puts you off, you might find balance in the low fees and great new customer deals from AT&T Internet.
 Overall, I think AT&T is one of the better internet providers in the market.

 Do you have internet service in Lino Lakes.
 I’m interested in your packages.

 You gave ATT way too much credit in this review.
 Since this review I’ve observed and experienced the worst of ATT and currently in a complaint filed with the FCC.
 I hate to them fail like this and not even be willing to budge on anything to make up for it.
 Currently looking for a better company if it exist.